fabiangunzinger/awesome-resources/README.md

 # Awesome resources

-A personal repository of stuff I find useful and want to have easily accessible.
-This is not meant to be exhaustive, but rather a curated list of things I find useful.
+A personal repository of stuff I find useful.
+This is not meant to be exhaustive, but rather a curated list of things I want to have easily accessible.

 ## Other useful lists of resources